Herd immunity: Vaccination

-From this equation, it can be observed that if E is less than (1 − 1/R_{0}), then it is impossible to eliminate a disease, even if the entire population is vaccinated.
+From this equation, it can be observed that if E is less than (1 − 1/R_{0}), then eliminating a disease is impossible, even if the entire population is vaccinated.
 Similarly, waning vaccine-induced immunity, as occurs with acellular pertussis vaccines, requires higher levels of booster vaccination to sustain herd immunity.
 If a disease has ceased to be endemic to a population, then natural infections no longer contribute to a reduction in the fraction of the population that is susceptible.
 Only vaccination contributes to this reduction.
-The relation between vaccine coverage and effectiveness and disease incidence can be shown by subtracting the product of the effectiveness of a vaccine and the proportion of the population that is vaccinated, p_{v}, from the herd immunity threshold equation as follows:
+The relationship between vaccine coverage and effectiveness and disease incidence can be shown by subtracting the product of the effectiveness of a vaccine and the proportion of the population that is vaccinated, p_{v}, from the herd immunity threshold equation as follows:

-Measles vaccine coverage and reported measles cases in Eastern Mediterranean countries.
-As coverage increased, the number of cases decreased.
+Measles vaccine coverage and reported measles cases in Eastern Mediterranean countries: As coverage increased, the number of cases decreased.